How Much Does a Mercedes Key Replacement Cost in the UK?

 Useful Tips for Mercedes Key Owners

-- Get a spare cut now - Having a spare key costs a fraction of what emergency replacement will cost
+- Get a spare cut now - Having a spare key made while you still have your original costs a fraction of what an emergency all-keys-lost replacement will cost

-- Use a key cover - Protects the fob from physical damage and helps prevent accidental button presses that can drain the battery
+- Use a key cover - Protects the fob from physical damage and prevents accidental button presses that can drain the battery

 - Replace a damaged key promptly - A fob with a cracked case can allow moisture ingress that destroys the electronics

-- Disable lost keys through your dealer - If a key is stolen, a dealer or locksmith can programme the immobiliser to reject it
+- Disable lost keys - If a key is stolen, ask the locksmith to delete its code from the immobiliser immediately

 Need a Mercedes Key Replacement in London?

-City Locksmith London provides Mercedes key replacement and programming services across London, with mobile service available at your location.
+City Locksmith London provides Mercedes key replacement and programming services across all London postcodes, with mobile service available at your location - 24/7, no call-out fee.
+We cover FBS3 vehicles; please contact us with your VIN to confirm FBS4 availability before booking.